Norecipes - Elevating Everyday Meals

 Instructions

-• Add 5 US cups of boiling water plus 1 ½ cups of tap water to a room temperature rice cooker.
+• Add 5 US cups of boiling water plus 1 ½ cups of room temperature water to a rice cooker.

 Pouring cold water into boiling water to bring the temperature down.

-• Add 5 eggs and close the lid.
+• Add 5 eggs to the hot water and close the lid.
 Turn on the rice cooker's warming function and set a timer for 20 minutes.

 Hot spring eggs cooking in a rice cooker.

-• While you wait for the hot spring eggs to cook, add the dashi, soy sauce, salt and sugar to a small saucepan and bring the mixture to a boil.
+• While you wait for the hot spring eggs to cook, add the ½ cup dashi stock, 1 teaspoon soy sauce, ½ teaspoon salt and ½ teaspoon evaporated cane sugar to a small saucepan and bring the mixture to a boil.
 Once the salt and sugar have dissolved, turn off the heat and let the sauce cool.

 Dashi broth for serving with Japanese hot spring eggs.